Summary

 In 2018, 16% of the total burden (DALY) due to musculoskeletal conditions could be attributed to modifiable risk factors.
 These risk factors included:

-• overweight and obesity, which contributed to 8.9% musculoskeletal burden, and 28% of the osteoarthritis burden
+• overweight and obesity, which contributed to 8.9% of the musculoskeletal burden, and 28% of the osteoarthritis burden

 • tobacco use, which contributed to 2% of the musculoskeletal burden (AIHW 2021a).

-For definitions and information on the burden of disease associated with these conditions see Burden of disease.
+For definitions and information on the burden of disease associated with these conditions, see Australian Burden of disease Study 2023.

 Health system expenditure

-In 2020–21, an estimated $14.7 billion of expenditure in the Australian health system was for musculoskeletal conditions, representing the highest spending of all disease groups (9.8% of total health expenditure) (AIHW 2023b).
+In 2020–21, an estimated $14.7 billion of expenditure in the Australian health system was attributed to musculoskeletal conditions, representing 9.8% of total health expenditure (AIHW 2023b).

 Where is the money spent?